MauroDataMapper/docs/docs/installing/docker-install.md

 Each of these can be added as `runtimeOnly` dependencies by adding them to the `ADDITIONAL_PLUGINS` build argument for the `mauro-data-mapper` service build.

-These dependencies should be provided in a semi-colon separated list in the gradle style, they will be split and each will be added as a `runtimeOnly` dependency.
+These dependencies should be provided in a semicolon separated list in the Gradle style, they will be split and each will be added as a `runtimeOnly` dependency.

 Example: